naeemshaikh90/Workflow/README.md

 ### Stand-up

-Every day, I will list down what I'm doing.I call it a _stand-up_.
+Every day, I will list down what I'm doing.
+I call it a _stand-up_.

 I like to timebox stand-ups to 10 minutes where I'm asking these questions to myself: